SD-WAN topology

 Also, service chaining.
 Service chaining through SD-WAN allows organizations to reroute their data traffic through one service or multiple services, including intrusion detection and prevention devices or cloud-based security services.
 It thereby enables firms to declutter their branch office networks.

-They can, after all, automate how particular types of traffic flows are handled and assemble connected network services into a single chain.
+After all, they can automate handling particular types of traffic flows and assemble connected network services into a single chain.

 Exponential growth in demand for high-bandwidth applications such as multimedia in cellular networks has triggered the need to develop new technologies capable of providing the required high-bandwidth, reliable links in wireless environments.
-The biggest user of internet bandwidth is video streaming—more than half of total global traffic.
-The Cartesian study confirms historical trends reflecting consumer usage that remains highly asymmetric as video streaming remains the most popular.
+Video streaming is the biggest user of internet bandwidth—more than half of total global traffic.
+The Cartesian study confirms historical trends reflecting consumer usage that remains highly asymmetric, as video streaming remains the most popular.

 Richer applications, multimedia traffic, and growth in the cloud application consumption model drive the need for additional bandwidth.
 Unfortunately, the congestion leads to packet drops, ultimately degrading application performance and user experience.

-SD-WAN offers flexible bandwidth allocation so that you don’t have to go through the hassle of manually allocating bandwidth for specific applications.
+SD-WAN offers flexible bandwidth allocation, so you don’t manually allocate bandwidth for specific applications.
 Instead, SD-WAN allows you to classify applications and specify a particular service level requirement.
 This way, you can ensure your set-up is better equipped to run smoothly, minimizing the risk of glitchy and delayed performance on an audio conference call.

 We also have organic business growth, a big driver for additional bandwidth requirements.
 The challenge is that existing network infrastructures are static and need help to respond adequately to this growth in a reasonable period.
-The last mile of MPLS puts a lock on you, destroying agility.
+The last mile of MPLS locks you in, destroying agility.
 Circuit lead times impede the organization’s productivity and create an overall lag.

 A WAN solution should be simple.
 To serve the new era of applications, we need to increase the link capacity by buying more bandwidth.
 However, life is more complex.
 The WAN is an expensive part of the network, and employing link oversubscription to reduce the congestion is too costly.

-Bandwidth comes at a high cost to cater to new application requirements not met by the existing TDM-based MPLS architectures.
-At the same time, feature-rich MPLS comes at a high price for relatively low bandwidth.
-You are going to need more bandwidth to beat latency.
+Bandwidth is expensive to cater to new application requirements not met by the existing TDM-based MPLS architectures.
+At the same time, feature-rich MPLS is expensive for relatively low bandwidth.
+You will need more bandwidth to beat latency.

 On the more traditional side, MPLS and private ethernet lines (EPLs) can range in cost from $700 to $10,000 per month, depending on bandwidth size and distance of the link itself.
 Some enterprises must also account for redundancies at each site as uptime for higher-priority sites comes into play.
 Cost becomes exponential when you have a large number of sites to deploy.